mr-adult/blog-posts/Iterators - A Deeper Dive.md

 ```

 This is, of course, going to be very slow.
 With iterators we can effectively parallelize fairly trivially.
 We just need to:
-1. put our iterator behind a Mutex or some other kind of lock,
+1. Put our iterator behind a Mutex or some other kind of lock.
-2. tell each thread to pull from the iterator each time it finishes creating the previous file, and
+2. Tell each thread to pull from the iterator each time it finishes creating the previous file.
+3. Make sure that only one thread pulls the terminations value out of the iterator.
-3. join the threads when the iterator is finished.
+4. Join the threads when the iterator is finished.

 ```rust
 use std::thread;